Woodland Cottage

 117 on the 1841 Tithe Map was called Cwm Bwrgwm.

-On the 1821 Earl of Abergavenny Survery of his property in the parish of Goytre Cwm Bwrgwm was a cottage and garden, in the occupation of William Rees.
+On the 1821 Earl of Abergavenny Survery of his properties in the parish of Goytre Cwm Bwrgwm was a cottage and garden, in the occupation of William Rees.

-This had changed by the 1831 valuation of the parish properties to Elizabeth Morgan, who is also in occupation on the 1841 census where it states she is 65 and living alone, Elizabeth died in 1848 aged 70 and was buried in St Peter’s churchyard.
+This had changed by the 1831 valuation of the parish properties to Elizabeth Morgan, who is also in occupation on the 1841 census where it states she is 65 and living alone, Elizabeth died in 1848 aged 70, she was buried in St Peter’s churchyard.

 In 1845 John Hart married Ruth Lewis at St Peter’s church, Ruth lived in Bwrgwm with her family.
 Sometime after their marriage they went to live at Cwm Bwrgwm.